 Sector and Issuer Risk

-Investors in the Fund will typically be diversified across quality, market sectors and bond issuers but managers may hold concentrated positions.
-While investing across the entire quality spectrum including below investment grade rated securities, the fund will maintain an average investment grade quality rating of A(S&P)/A2(Moody's) .
+Investors in the Fund will typically be diversified across quality, market sectors, and bond issuers but managers may hold concentrated positions.
+While investing across the entire quality spectrum, including below investment grade rated securities, the fund will maintain an average investment grade quality rating of A(S&P)/A2(Moody's) .
 By being invested in multiple sectors, investors are subject to credit risk, high yield risk, mortgage-related and other asset-backed risk, foreign (non-US) investment risk, emerging markets risk and currency risk.
 Credit risk and high yield risk relate to when the issuer of a fixed income security is unable or unwilling to meet its financial obligations.
-In the case where credit risk increases or where markets are under significant stress,, this may lead to liquidity risk, or the risk that individual securities in the portfolio may be difficult to sell at an appropriate price or time to achieve the desired level of exposure to a certain sector.
+In the case where credit risk increases or where markets are under significant stress, this may lead to liquidity risk, or the risk that individual securities in the portfolio may be difficult to sell at an appropriate price or time to achieve the desired level of exposure to a certain sector.
+The market values of mortgage-related and other asset-backed assets is heavily driven by movements in interest rates (interest rate risk) and the timing of cash flows (pre-payment risk).
+Foreign, emerging market, and currency risks are all risks that originate from investing in non-U.S. securities that are dependent on economies and currencies with different characteristics than the United States.
+As with any security, an investment is also subject to the risk that the value may decline for a reason directly related to the issuer (management performance, reduced demand for issuer's goods, etc) or from risks that affect particular industries or securities markets generally .

 The market values of mortgage-related and other asset-backed assets is heavily driven by movements in interest rates (interest rate risk) and the timing of cash flows (pre-payment risk).
 Foreign, emerging market and currency risks are all risks that originate from investing in non-U.S. securities that are dependent on economies and currencies with different characteristics than the United States.
 As with any security, an investment is also subject to the risk that the value may decline for a reason directly related to the issuer (management performance, reduced demand for issuer's goods, etc) or from risks that affect particular industries or securities markets generally.